qbicsoftware/spring-boot-rest-service-template/README.md

 </div>

-Since this is a [Github repository template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), create a new application based on this repo and start your project directly.
+**NOTE**: Since this is a [Github repository template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), create a new application based on this repo and start your project directly.

 ## How to run